cynthiaachung/micb575-team3/README.md

 * Confirmation of QIIME2 processing decisions
 * Discussion of correlation analysis (Spearman's Rank?)
 * Discussion of logistical regression analysis (Code?
 How does it work?)
+* Layout of project - is it okay if the aims are outlined by methods as opposed to specific research questions?

 # Archive 🗒️
 ### February 15, 2024